nmshd/documentation/_includes/use-cases/use-case-device-get-profile-by-enmeshed-address.md

 {% include properties_list.html %}

-This use-case retrieves `account information` by the corresponding enmeshed address.
+This use-case retrieves the LocalAccount with the corresponding enmeshed Address.

 ## Parameters

-- The `address` is the enemeshed address of the account.
+- The `address` of the corresponding Identity of the LocalAccount.

 ## On Success

-- The `LocalAccount` corresponding to the address.
+- Returns the LocalAccount of the Identity.

 ## On Failure

-- There is no such account.
+- There is no such LocalAccount.